 The Concept of Collective Knowledge

 The issue of whether a corporation’s conduct is “knowing” is often an important step in determining whether a corporation can be found guilty of criminal conduct.
 But how does a corporation “know” something?
 While this concept is sometimes difficult to discern for individuals, it is extremely complicated when the defendant is a corporation.
-Several participants in our survey wrestled with the abstraction regarding the “collective knowledge” of a corporation.
+Several participants in our survey wrestled with this abstraction.
 For example, one participant wrote the following:

 An individual is a solo entity, responsible for their own decisions.
 A company, though their policies have been set forth and agreed upon by their top executives, is still an aggregate group of individuals ATTEMPTING to act as one…and not necessarily succeeding.

-In the diagram below, we offer a simplified example of the impact of collective knowledge in a criminal case where the defendant is a corporation.
+In the diagram below, we offer a simplified example of collective knowledge’s impact in a criminal case where the defendant is a corporation.

 Collective Knowledge: Survey Responses

 Our survey of 300 California residents measured public opinion about theories of how corporations can “know” whether it is engaging in illegal conduct.
 We used the “Knowledge of a Corporation” jury instruction from the PG&E case in the Northern District of California’s San Francisco Division in 2016 to assess comprehension and agreement with the “collective knowledge” theory.

 The PG&E Jury Instruction states:

 The knowledge obtained by corporate employees acting within the scope of their employment is imputed to the corporation.
 Accordingly, if a specific employee knows something within the scope of his or her employment, then the corporation can be said to know that same thing.